leethomason/tinyxml2/readme.md

 TinyXML-2 doesn't parse or use DTDs (Document Type Definitions) or XSLs (eXtensible Stylesheet Language.)
 There are other parsers out there that are much more fully featured.
-But they are also much bigger, take longer to set up in your project, have a higher learning curve, and often have a more restrictive license.
+But they are generally bigger and more difficult to use.
 If you are working with browsers or have more complete XML needs, TinyXML-2 is not the parser for you.

 TinyXML-1 vs. TinyXML-2